Token-based Loyalty Program

 What is a Token-based Loyalty Program

 Although payment card tokens were invented to improve the security of online transactions, the underlying technology can have multiple use cases.
-The Token-based Loyalty Program (USPTO #17279544) repurposes the tokenization standard for running a merchant loyalty program that will allow payment cardholders to participate in unlimited merchant loyalty programs without acquiring additional loyalty cards or sharing their email ID/cellphone number.
-Customers don’t purchase goods and services only from one vendor, even if the vendor could provide all the goods and services the customer wants.
+The Token-based Loyalty Program (US12125054B2) repurposes the tokenization standard for running a merchant loyalty program that will allow payment cardholders to participate in unlimited merchant loyalty programs without acquiring additional loyalty cards or sharing their email ID/cellphone number.
+Customers don’t purchase goods and services from only one vendor, even if the vendor can provide all the goods and services the customer wants.
 Customers purchase goods and services from multiple vendors who compete with each other.
 If the customer acquires a loyalty card from each of these vendors, it creates problems for the customer as well as the vendor.

 The first problem is that when a customer shares their private and confidential information with the merchant, there is a risk that the information might get into the wrong hands.
 Additionally, the customer has to accept the burden of managing another card.
 The second problem is that a card-based loyalty program provides a merchant with very limited visibility of the purchasing habits of the customer.
 For instance, a customer who has acquired a Starbucks loyalty card only provides information about their purchases at Starbucks.
 The same customer might be visiting many different eating places, such as Barista, Pizza Hut, and McDonalds, and the customer spending at these places would be of interest to Starbucks in order to diversify their menu.
 However, since this spending is hidden from Starbucks, it can only speculate about the customers’ eating choices.